tanishapatil1234/codemaxxerFrontend/helper.md

 title: Helper AI
 author: Finn C
 ---
-<h1>Note: everything works, but backend needs to be ran locally</h1>
+<p>Note: everything works, but backend needs to be ran locally, also change token in backend, gonna figure out a different way but for rn follow this guide <a href="https://github.com/LarryDpk/Google-Bard?tab=readme-ov-file#get-the-token-from-browser">link</a></p>

 <div class="chatbox">
     <div class="chat" id="chat">